 An existing Co-op looking to develop new homes for older members on their car park area.

 Otherwise Living is working to create, nurture and manage an unique alternative development in West London

-An 11-bedroom intentional community and fully mutual housing co-op offering a sustainable, collectively-run way of life, looking to expand
+An intentional community and fully mutual housing co-op offering a sustainable, collectively-run way of life, looking to expand